 |95 years old||Low||Stricter lending criteria / restricted term length|

 |No age limit||Low||Stricter lending criteria / restricted term length|

 Your ability to get a mortgage will also depend on…

 - Your credit report – Not many lenders offer later-life mortgages to older applicants with bad credit.

 - Interest rates – As only a few lenders offer mortgages to those who are later in life, rates are often higher as there is less competition.
 However, if you opt for a standard mortgage rather than a mortgage that is aimed at older people, you may still be eligible for the best rates.

 - Property type – As with any applicant, the type of property you choose will affect your eligibility for a mortgage.
 Non-standard constructions, such as those that aren’t built with brick, are often looked upon with caution by lenders.

-If you aren’t eligible for a standard mortgage, you could apply for a secured loan.
+If you aren’t eligible for a standard mortgage as you are above the lenders max age or over the age limit, you could apply for a secured loan.
 There are also different types of retirement mortgages that may be open to you.
 These are as follows.